drummergeek/MorganDI/README.md

 * Events wired to the service provider and service provider builder to know when services are instantiating, and when they are requested.

 ## Coming Soon
-* ~~MonoBehvaiour examples for direct usage in Unity.~~ Added!
 * Full test suite for the default implementation.
 * More complete documentation.
+* ~~MonoBehvaiour examples for direct usage in Unity.~~ Added!

 ## Example
-The following example creates a service provider builder, then passes it to a container configuration method, which then has the registers a method containing a selection of services.
-The configuration method then builds and returns the service provider.
+The following example creates a service provider builder, then passes it to a container configuration method in the application bootstrap class.
+It stores the container as a singleton for use in the MonoBehaviours.
+The static class providing the DI abstracts the calls away from the actual interface so that it is simpler to call and decouples the framework from the actual application logic.
+The OnDestroy method in the component will clear the scene scope in preparation for the next scene load.
+This component should have one instance on every scene that is going to utilize dependency injection.

-	public static class App
+	public class DependencyInjection : MonoBehaviour
 	{
+		private void Awake()
+		{
+			DI.Initialize();
+		}

+		private void OnDestroy()
+		{
+			DI.TeardownScene();
+		}
+	}

+	public static class DI
+	{
-		private readonly IServiceProvider _serviceProvider;
+		private readonly static object _lock = new object();

-		public IServiceProvider ServiceProvider => _serviceProvider;
+		private static IServiceProvider _serviceProvider;

+		/// <summary>
+		/// Build the DI container if it is not yet available.
+		/// </summary>
 		public static void Initialize()
 		{
-		    IServiceProvider serviceProvider =
+			if (_serviceProvider == null)
+				lock (_lock)
+				    // Ensure that something else didn't instantiate it before we acquired the lock if (_serviceProvider == null)
+					{
-			    BuildContainer(new ServiceProviderBuilder());
+						_serviceProvider = AppDependencyBootstrap.BuildContainer(new ServiceProviderBuilder());
 					}

-		private static IServiceProvider BuildContainer(IServiceProviderBuilder builder)
+		}

+		/// <inheritdoc cref="IServiceProvider.TeardownScene"/>
+		public static void TeardownScene()
 		{
+			if (_serviceProvider == null)
+				throw new InvalidOperationException("DI container not initialized!");

+			_serviceProvider.TeardownScene();
+		}

+		/// <summary>
+		/// Return an instance of the requested service.
+		/// </summary>
+		/// <typeparam name="TService">The type of the service requested.</typeparam>
+		/// <param name="name">The optional instance name of the service requested.</param>
+		public static TService Resolve<TService>(string name = null) {
+			if (_serviceProvider == null)
+				throw new InvalidOperationException("DI container not initialized!");

+			return _serviceProvider.Resolve<TService>(name);
+		}
+	}

+The Bootstrap class below is what actually performs the configuration of the builder and returns the container.

+	internal static class AppDependencyBootstrap
+	{
+		public static IServiceProvider BuildContainer(IServiceProviderBuilder builder)
+		{
 			IServiceProvider serviceProvider = builder
-				.RegisterServiceConfiguration(ConfigureServices)
+				.RegisterServiceConfiguration(ConfigureCoreServices)
+			//  .RegisterServiceConfiguration(MySystemBootstrapClass.ConfigureServices)
+				.Register
 				.Build();

 			return serviceProvider;
 		}

-		private static void ConfigureServices(IServiceCollection serviceCollection)
+		private static void ConfigureCoreServices(IServiceCollection serviceCollection)
 		{
-			serviceCollection
-				.AddStaticInstance<IServiceA>(new ServiceA())
-				.AddSingletonService<ServiceBC, ServiceBC)
-				.AddServiceAlias<IServiceB, ServiceBC>()
-				.AddServiceAlias<IServiceC, ServiceBC)()
-				.AddSingletonService<IServiceD, ServiceD>("direct")
-				.AddSingletonService<IServiceD, ServiceDDecorator>()
-				.BindParameterToService<IServiceD>("instance", "direct")
-				.BindParameterToValue("cacheLength", new TimeSpan(1, 0, 0))
-				.AddTransientService<IServiceE>(p => ServiceEFactory.Create())
-				.AddSceneService<IServiceF, ServiceF>()
-				.BindParameterToDelegate<string>("sceneName", p => Scene.GetSceneName());
+			// Add core service registrations here
 		}
 	}

-Resolving a service from the container can be done directly (for MonoBehaviours, since we can't do constructor injection in that scenario) with the following method example.

-	App.ServiceProvider.Resolve<IServiceA>();

-or

-	App.ServiceProvider.Resolve<IServiceD>("instance");

-The scene scope can be cleared during the OnDestroy method of the container component in the scene hierarchy by calling the following line.

-	App.ServiceProvider.TeardownScene();
+Resolving a service in a MonoBehviour is done by calling the Resolve method on the DI singleton.

+    public class MyComponent : MonoBehaviour
+    {
+        private IServiceA _serviceA;
+        private IServiceD _serviceD;

+        private void Awake()
+        {
+            _serviceA = DI.Resolve<IServiceA>();
+            _serviceD = DI.Resolve<IServiceD>("instance");
+        }
+    }